OSMT CONNECT - NEWMARKET

 Agenda at a Glance

-Educational Symposium Day, November 4th - Member - Early Bird Registration
+Educational Symposium Day, November 4th - Member - Registration

 Educational Symposium Day at Southlake Regional Health Centre, Newmarket, Ontario.
-Early bird registration for members.
+Registration for members.

-Educational Symposium Day, November 4th - Non-Member - Early Bird Registration
+Educational Symposium Day, November 4th - Non-Member - Registration

 Educational Symposium Day at Southlake Regional Health Centre, Newmarket, Ontario.
-Early bird registration for non-members.
+Registration for non-members.

 Brendan Gray is health law counsel to the Office of the Information and Privacy Commissioner of Ontario.
 Brendan obtained his law degree at Dalhousie University in Halifax, and articled as a judicial law clerk for the judges of the Ontario Superior Court of Justice in Toronto.
 Following his call to the bar, Brendan practiced at a prominent litigation firm in Toronto, focussing on the representation of regulated health professionals, including in matters relating to the Personal Health Information Protection Act.
 Brendan left private practice to represent low-income seniors at the Advocacy Centre for the Elderly, where his practice focussed on health-law, consumer protection, and the prevention of elder abuse.
 Brendan has appeared before all levels of Ontario Courts, and before numerous administrative tribunals.
 Brendan joined the Office of the Information and Privacy Commissioner of Ontario in January 2015 as health law counsel.

-Manuel Girardo - Choosing Wisely at NYGH-Lab Initiatives
+Manuel Giraldo - Choosing Wisely at NYGH-Lab Initiatives

 Manuel Giraldo has worked in the Department of Laboratory Medicine at North York General Hospital as the Manager of Pathology and Core Laboratory Services since January 2008.
 He is significantly involved with several hospital-wide initiates , such as breast cancer accreditation, improvements around Access to Care and the lab initiates around Choosing Wisely.